milvus-io/milvus-sdk-rust/README.md

 # Milvus Rust SDK
 Rust SDK for Milvus.

-**This is still in progress, be careful to use it in your production**
+**This is still in progress, be careful to use it in your production, and we are looking for active maintianers of this repo**

 ## Get Started
 Add the SDK into your project: